visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `data` (String)

 Required.
-Either a SQL query or a name of dataset/tileset
+Either a SQL query or a name of dataset/tileset.

 ##### `type` (String)

 Required.
 Data type.
 Possible values are:

 - `MAP_TYPES.SQL`, if `data` is a SQL query.
-For API v1 and v2, it is possible to indicate the table name in the `data` parameter.
+For API v2, it is possible to indicate the dataset name in the `data` parameter.
 - `MAP_TYPES.TABLE`, if `data` is a dataset name.
 Only compatible with API v3.
 - `MAP_TYPES.TILESET`, if `data` is a tileset name.
 Not compatible with API v1.

 ##### `provider` (String)

-Required when `apiVersion` is `API_VERSIONS.V3`, ignored for `API_VERSIONS.V1` and `API_VERSIONS.V2`.
+Required when `apiVersion` is `API_VERSIONS.V3`.
 Provider where the data is stored.
 Possible values are:

 - `PROVIDERS.BIGQUERY`
 - `PROVIDERS.POSTGRES`